Lamassu is an iconic winged deity and a lasting motif from the ancient Near East. The most prevalent form of the Lamassu is attributed to the...

-After strictly remaining in the shade for decades and decades, one of the world’s most extensive private collections of classical sculpture, the Torlonia marbles became partially public on the 14th of October.
-Out of 600+ artifacts that belong to the foundation, only 90+ are available for viewers to observe in Rome’s Musei Capitolini – Villa Caffarelli until the 29th of June 2021.
-Let’s take a look at what the exhibition presents.
+After strictly remaining in the shade for decades and decades, one of the world’s most extensive private collections of classical sculpture, the Torlonia marbles, became partially public on the 14th of October 2021.
+Out of 600+ artifacts that belong to the foundation, only 90+ were available for viewers to observe in Rome’s Musei Capitolini, Villa Caffarelli, until the 27th of February 2022.
+Let’s take a look at what the exhibition presented.

 Unfortunately, the catalog of the Torlonia marbles is visually and contextually inadequate.
 What is more disappointing is that the Torlonia Foundation never attempted to create an online museum experience with 3D scanning technologies or with high-resolution photographs for people who wish to learn about these artifacts.
 Their website only presents very limited photographs of a handful of pieces.

-It seems as though a global pandemic is still not enough to change their stance on this kind of initiative.
-However, there is a newly published exhibition catalogue of the Torlonia marbles which includes photographs taken by Lorenzo De Masi.
-The catalogue was published by Italian company Electa and presents a detailed look at an extensive portion of the entire collection.
+It seems as though even a global pandemic was still not enough to change their stance on this kind of initiative.
+However, there is a newly published exhibition catalog of the Torlonia marbles which includes photographs taken by Lorenzo De Masi.
+The catalogue was published by an Italian company Electa and presents a detailed look at an extensive portion of the entire collection.

 Now let’s observe some of the highlights that we fell in love with, shall we?

-The exhibition of the Torlonia marbles presents many beautiful busts.
-You can find busts of emperors from different eras such as Claudius, Vespasian, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius, Lucius Verus, and Caracalla.
+The exhibition of the Torlonia marbles presented many beautiful busts.
+You could find busts of emperors from different eras, for example, Claudius, Vespasian, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius, Lucius Verus, and Caracalla.
 So if you are specifically interested in the era of the Adoptive and Antonine Emperors, you are definitely in for a treat.
 I particularly fell in love with the bust of Emperor Trajan.

 For those who cannot entirely recall what makes Trajan one of the more renowned and interesting emperors, let’s remember together; he was the first emperor of non-Italian origin.
 He was born in 53 CE into a blue blood family with Umbrian roots.
 His father, Marcus Ulpius Traianus, was a successful military-man and respected political figure who served as a consul and governor in his lifetime.
 During his reign, Trajan was esteemed by both the senate and army.
 He conquered Dacia and with his eastern campaigns, he overcame Parthians and seized the entire of Mesopotamia.
 His achievements granted him an unparalleled reputation.
 His exemplary image led the Romans to wish for the new emperors to be “more fortunate than Augustus and better than Trajan.”